shopware/docs/guides/installation/from-scratch.md

 * mod\_headers
 * mod\_negotiation

+{% hint style="info" %}
+Checking if these modules are installed on apache is possible with the command `apachectl -M | grep [module_name]`.
+When searching for a specific module with `grep` make sure to only use the name suffix, such as "rewrite"
+{% endhint %}

 After a quick restart of apache you are done here.

+{% hint style="info" %}
+For Mac (OSX) operating systems:

-A short recommendation, at least for Mac operating system: In the apache config, it is recommended to drag the document root folder to the own user folder in order to avoid permission issues.
+In your apache config, it is recommended to move the document root folder to the user's `$HOME` folder in order to avoid permission issues.
 This is the folder where Apache looks to serve file from.
 By default, the document root is configured as `/usr/local/var/www`.

 As this is a development machine, let's assume we want to change the document root to point to a folder in our own home directory.
 Search for the term "DocumentRoot" in your `httpd.conf` apache configuration, and you should see the following line:
+{% endhint %}

 ```bash
 DocumentRoot "/usr/local/var/www"